-Matters to be Voted Upon

-Pro posals Required Approval Board Recommendation Page Reference 1.
-Election of Directors Majority of Votes Cast FOR each Nominee 5 2.
-Management Proposal Regarding Advisory Approval of the Company's Executive Compensation Majority of Votes Cast FOR 51 3.
-Ratification of Selection of Independent Registered Public Accounting Firm Majority of Votes Cast FOR 52
+Matters to be Voted Upon Required Board Page Proposals Recommendation Reference Approval 1.
+Election of Directors FOR each 5 Majority of Votes Cast Nominee 2.
+Management Proposal Regarding Advisory Approval of the Majority of FOR 48 Company's Executive Compensation Votes Cast 3.
+Management Proposal to approve an amendment to the Two-Thirds of FOR 49 Company's Second Amended and Restated Certificate of Outstanding Formation to change the name of the Company from Shares Triumph Bancorp, Inc. to Triumph Financial, Inc. 4.
+Ratification of Selection of Independent Registered Public FOR 50 Majority of Accounting Firm Votes Cast